evkx/evkx.github.io/content/models/subaru/solterra/Solterra_AWD/_index.md

 You can choose between two sound systems on the Subaru Solterra AWD.

-- With the Toyota, you get six speakers with a max system output of  watts.
+- **Toyota**: This system features six speakers and delivers a maximum output of  watts.
-- With the JBL Premium Sound, you get nine speakers with a max system output of  watts.
+- **JBL Premium Sound**: This system features nine speakers and delivers a maximum output of  watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.

 ## Lights